DmitrySenpai/cso2-global-macos/README.md

 # Counter-Strike Online 2 Global for MacOs (Intel/Silicon[?])

-**Note: The game has not been tested on Apple Silicon processors.**
+**Note: The game has not been tested on Apple Silicon processors.
+However, you will need to install Rosetta: https://support.apple.com/en-us/102527**

 This game works with macOS 10.13 (High Sierra) and higher